Global Change Award

 The innovation challenge

 Each year, we call innovators and scientists across the world to apply with their idea that could potentially re-invent the fashion industry.
-There are three categories to apply within:
+For 2018 you can apply within these three categories:

-- A one week boot camp, creating insights on innovation readiness, goal setting, pitch training, IPR protection and innovation development, provided by KTH Royal Institute of Technology in Stockholm (Stockholm, Sweden).
+- A one-week boot camp, creating insights on innovation readiness, goal setting, pitch training, IPR protection and innovation development. (hosted by KTH Royal Institute of Technology in Stockholm, Sweden).

-- Exclusive industry insight, networking opportunities and knowledge about circularity in the fashion value chain, provided by H&M Foundation and H&M (Shanghai, China).
+- Exclusive industry insight, networking opportunities and knowledge about circularity in the fashion value chain. (hosted by H&M Foundation and H&M in Shanghai, China).

-- Leading expertise on circular economy, access to an innovation centre and insights into future digital customer experiences, provided by Accenture (Milan, Italy).
+- Leading expertise on circular economy, access to an innovation centre and insights into future digital customer experiences. (hosted by Accenture in New York, USA).

 Throughout the year, the winners get continuous support and individual team coaching through the H&M Foundation, Accenture and KTH.